 Oral consumption of this compound increases fat-burning in fasting healthy subjects and magnifies during exercise without affecting heart rate or blood pressure.
 Yohimbine is a must-have ingredient if you're looking to maximize muscle pumps and intra-workout fat-burning without nasty side effects.

 ConclusionYeah Buddy provides 4,600mg of active ingredients proven to increase energy, power output, blood flow, fat-burning, endurance, nerve-signaling, muscle pumps, and sex drive.
 Unlike other pre-workouts you'll never have to worry about failing a drug test due as this product is comprised of WADA-approved ingredients.

-Stack Yeah Buddy with Amino Tone and Pro-Antium for the ultimate pre/intra/post workout stack designed to improve workout performance, minimize fatigue, and expedite recovery.
-When it comes to providing high quality supplements at affordable price, 8x Mr. Olympia Ronnie Coleman knows ?it's Not a Game!?
+Stack Yeah Buddy with Amino Tone and Pro-Antium for the ultimate pre/intra/post workout stack designed to improve workout performance, minimize fatigue and expedite recovery.
+When it comes to providing high-quality supplements at an affordable price, 8x Mr. Olympia Ronnie Coleman knows "It's Not a Game!"

 References1) Kern, Benjamin, and Tracey Robinson. ?Effects of Beta-Alanine Supplementation on Performance and Body Composition in Collegiate Wrestlers and Football Players.?
 Journal of the International Society of Sports Nutrition 6.Suppl 1 (2009): P2.
 PMC.